shaka-project/shaka-packager/docs/source/build_instructions.md

 ## Notes for other linux distros

 The docker files at `packager/testing/dockers` have the most up to date commands for installing dependencies.
-For example
+For example:

 ### Alpine Linux